 On September 24, 2021, Urbn Leaf received a summons and complaint filed by Lilu Financials, LLC ("Lilu").
 The Complaint alleges violations of a contract between the parties, under which Lilu and its principal, Roopal Patel, performed CFO services for Urbn Leaf.
 Alleged violations include inducement to contract; negligent misrepresentation; breach of contract; promissory estoppel; breach of implied covenant; breach of the Unruh Civil Rights Act; common counts - accounts stated and common counts - goods and services.
-It is the intent of the Issuer to prevail or settle the matter, however, it is not possible to determine or predict the scope of any resolution at this time.
+On March 1, 2024, the parties executed a settlement agreement, pursuant to which UL Holdings agreed to make settlement payments over time.